A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

-Finally, it is important to mention the result of Yamakami \cite{DBLP:journals/ijfcs/Yamakami03} that is probably the closest to the settings in this paper.
-There, the author studied a class of quantum functions, namely $\# \mathrm{QP}_{\mathrm{K}}$, which are defined as the set of functions computing the acceptance probability of some polynomial-time quantum Turing machine, the amplitudes of which are drawn from a set $K$.
+We close this section by mentioning the result of Yamakami \cite{DBLP:journals/ijfcs/Yamakami03}, probably the closest to the settings in this paper.
+There, the author studied a class of quantum functions, namely $\# \mathrm{QP}_{\mathrm{K}}$, which is defined as the set of functions computing the acceptance probability of some polynomial-time quantum Turing machine, the amplitudes of which are drawn from a set $K$.
 We follow a similar notation here.
-He also defined the corresponding gap definable function $\mathrm{GapQP}_{\mathrm{K}} = \# \mathrm{QP}_{\mathrm{K}} - \# \mathrm{QP}_{\mathrm{K}}$.
-He named these functions as \textrm{quantum probability} and \textrm{quantum probability gap} functions, respectively.
-Among other very interesting results, Yamakami proved the following nice characterization of $\PP$ in terms of some generalized quantum classes:
+Yamakami also defined the corresponding gap definable functions $\mathrm{GapQP}_{\mathrm{K}} = \# \mathrm{QP}_{\mathrm{K}} - \# \mathrm{QP}_{\mathrm{K}}$ which are named as \textrm{quantum probability gap} functions.
+Among other very interesting results, Yamakami proved the following characterization of $\PP$ in terms of some generalized quantum classes:

 \begin{theorem}[Theorem 7.1 in \cite{DBLP:journals/ijfcs/Yamakami03}] Let $A \subseteq \{0,1\}^*$ and let $\mathbb{A}$ be the set of complex algebraic numbers.
 Then, the following statements are all equivalent: \begin{enumerate} \item $A \in PP$, \item $\exists f,g \in \#\mathrm{QP}_{\mathbb{A}}$ such that $\forall x \in \{0,1\}^*$, $x \in A \Leftrightarrow f(x) > g(x)$, \item $\exists f,g \in \mathrm{GapQP}_{\mathbb{A}}$ such that $\forall x \in \{0,1\}^*$, $x \in A \Leftrightarrow f(x) > g(x)$. \end{enumerate} \end{theorem}